 - Secure the tombstones to the ground, some upright and some at angles.
 I would also place 2-3 of them on the ground like they’d fallen over.

-- Arrange ghouls or skeletons on the ground.
+- Arrange ghouls or skeletons to be placed on the ground.

-- Fill in with skulls, hands, smaller skeletons, rats, birds, etc…
+- Fill in with skulls, hands, smaller skeletons, rats, birds, fake spider webs, etc…

-- Border it all with a Halloween fence to complete the look.
+- Border it all with a Halloween graveyard fence to complete the look.

-Note: When the display comes down, we’d store like items in boxes together.
+Note: We stored similar items in boxes when the display came down.
 This makes it easier when installation time rolls around next year.
-And, make sure to dry everything before packing away.
+And make sure to dry everything before packing away.
 If not, some of your Halloween props might mildew and be “funky” when you open them up next year.

 Tools & Supplies